-To mitigate its exposure to changes in inflation, the Group has entered into an inflation linked swap (RR swaps') with UPP Bond 1 Issuer Plc, a fellow group undertaking.
-All derivative instruments are initially measured at fair value on the date the contract is entered into and subsequently re-measured to fair value at each reporting date.
+To mitigate the impact of inflation movements on future rental income and the Group's ability to service the fixed rate senior loan notes, the Group has entered into inflation linked swaps ('RPI swaps') with UPP Bond 1 Issuer PIc, a fellow group undertaking.
+All derivative financial instruments are initially measured at fair value on the date the contract is entered into and subsequently remeasured to fair value at each reporting date.
 The gain or loss on re-measurement is taken to profit or loss in finance cost or finance income as appropriate, unless they are included in a hedging arrangement.